-Within PWIA, there are five committees, including communications, outreach, professional development, marketing, and finance, and each group has two chairs, and between two and three subcommittee members—a system in place to make for a seamless yearly transition.
+Within PWID, there are five committees, including communications, outreach, professional development, marketing, and finance, and each group has two chairs, and between two and three subcommittee members—a system in place to make for a seamless yearly transition.
 The entire leadership team, today, totals about 20 people.

 Not only does it give students real-life experience at the helm, but it also helps them find their groove in a school with such a rigorous curriculum.

 “The organization is really helping students find their own place at [the School],” says Nicole Bronola, a third-year master’s architecture student and the group’s outreach chair.
 “It’s inclusive, and it encourages students to push forward and bring their best.”